 - Going into your draft raw

 If you have not done any mock drafts – particularly from your draft slot if you know it ahead of time – prior to your actual fantasy draft, you are going to experience unexpected results.
-Run through tests with the mock draft simulator so you can experience what might occur on draft day.
+Run through tests with a mock draft simulator so you can experience what might occur on draft day.

 - Not having a crisis/procedure manual